co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 ### Keyboard shortcuts

 Unknown to me for quite a while during my usage of the terminal in Linux was that there were many keyboard shortcuts that could be used to navigate and control text much faster in the command line.
-These are mostly inherited from some of the keyboard shortcuts in older editors like `vi`, from what I can tell.
+These are mostly inherited from some of the keyboard shortcuts in editors like `emacs`, from what I can tell.
 Here are the ones I find myself using most often:

 `ctrl + arrow keys` will move the cursor one word in the respective direction